robin-raymond/zax.io/basics.md

 valueBorrowsOriginalValuesType : originalValue

 // Symbols that start with _ are reserved for compiler and toolchain generated
-// symbols and may contain additional underscores where needed.
+// symbols and may contain additional underscores where needed thus are
+// entirely reserved and must not be used by a programmer as a prefix.
 _reservedVariableName
 _ReservedTypeName